Blog-Reference and Blog-Reference

 3. Declaring a tribal affiliation to xxx that I think has shed a lot more heat than light on real issues.”

-So, whenever anybody says “I apply a variant of IS-LM” they are one of:
+So, whenever anybody says “I apply a variant of IS-LM” they are one of these folks

-1. Taking provably false macro axioms as formal foundations.
+1. Taking provably false macroeconomic axioms as formal foundations.

-2. Not knowing what profit, i.e. the pivotal economic magnitude, is.
+2. Not knowing what profit, i.e. the foundational economic magnitude, is.